learn-co-curriculum/dsc-project-template/README.md

 1. Fork this repository to your personal account
    - In GitHub, go to this repository and click the "Fork" button in the upper right

-2. Change the name of the forked repo to a _descriptive_ name of your choosing
+2. Change the name of your fork of this repo to a _descriptive_ name of your choosing
-   - In GitHub, go to the forked repo -> "Settings" -> "Options" -> "Repository Name" -> "Rename"
+   - In GitHub, go to your fork of this repo -> "Settings" -> "Options" -> "Repository Name" -> "Rename"
    - Make the name descriptive, since potential employers will read it.
 Ex: "Microsoft-Movie-Analysis" is better than "Project-1"

-3. Use `git clone` to clone both the Phase 1 Project repo and your fork of this repo to your local computer
+3. Use `git clone` to clone your fork of this repo to your local computer

-4. **For a group project**, add team members as collaborators to the forked repo:
+4. **For a group project**, add team members as collaborators to your fork of this repo
-   - In GitHub, go to the forked repo -> "Settings" -> "Manage Access" -> "Invite Teams or People"
+   - In GitHub, go to your fork of this repo -> "Settings" -> "Manage Access" -> "Invite Teams or People"
-   - Add your project team members as collaborators & share the link to the repository
+   - Add your project team members as collaborators & send them the repo GitHub URL

 ### Work In Your Forked Repo